Mgr. Petr Malinský, Ph.D.

 Research experience:

-Ion beam analysis research (RBS, ERDA, RBS channelling); accelerator technology, instrumentation and application in material science (ion beam implantation); characterization and preparation of nano-structures for microelectronics, optics, optoelectronics and medicine, and other application prepared in polymers, glasses and crystalline materials; study of growth, modification and structure of thin layers or multilayers used in microelectronics, optics, optoelectronics and medicine using ion beam analytical methods; using of RBS-channelling to study crystalline materials and host atom positions; study of surface roughness influence on spectra of back-scattered ions during the ion beam analysis; magnetron sputtering; simulation of energy loss and straggling of energetic ions using SRIM and TRIDYN; image analysis of the TEM results using MATLAB; AFM analysis with using GWYDDION; programming (Fortran, C, Matlab, Mathematica).
+Ion beam analysis research (RBS, ERDA, PIXE, RBS and PIXE channelling); accelerator technology, instrumentation and application in material science (ion beam implantation); characterization and preparation of nano-structures for microelectronics, optics, optoelectronics, sensors, catalysis and medicine prepared in polymers, graphene allotropes, glasses and crystalline materials; study of growth, modification and structure of thin layers or multilayers used in microelectronics, optics, optoelectronics and medicine; using of RBS-channelling to study crystalline materials and host atom positions; study of surface roughness influence on spectra of back-scattered ions during the ion beam analysis; magnetron sputtering; simulation of energy loss and straggling of energetic ions using SRIM and TRIDYN; image analysis of the TEM results using MATLAB; AFM and image analysis with using GWYDDION; programming (Fortran, C, Matlab, Mathematica, Python).

 Academic distinctions and awards:

-2008 and 2012 – Rector’s J. E. Purkyně University award for extraordinary results in research activities
+2008 and 2012 – Rector’s J. E. Purkynje University award for extraordinary results in research activities

-3. P. Malinsky, P. Slepicka, V. Hnatowicz, V. Svorcik, Early stages of growth of gold layers sputter deposited on glass and silicon substrates, Nanoscale Research Letters 7 (2012) 241, IF 2.779
+- P. Malinsky et al., Early stages of growth of gold layers sputter deposited on glass and silicon substrates, Nanoscale Research Letters 7 (2012) 241 IF 5.5, Cit 58